Grab Newborn & Toddler posing & Prompts Cheatsheet

-3 month old baby photos are tricky… they’re more wakeful than newborns, but not yet sitting.
+3 month old baby pictures are tricky…they’re more wakeful than newborns, but not yet sitting.
 Often won’t stay on their side, and they can’t hold their head up (or at least not for very long!).

-For that reason we’ve been wanting to write a blog post about getting variety in your 3 month old baby photos for aaaages… we just couldn’t find a 3 month old!
-So when our fabulous instructor Merissa Wakefield went on maternity leave earlier this year… we waited.
+For that reason we’ve been wanting to write a blog post about getting variety in your 3 month old baby images for ages.
+But we just couldn’t find a 3 month old!
+So, when our fabulous instructor Merissa Wakefield went on maternity leave earlier this year…we waited.

-Meet baby Aston, he just turned 3 months and he’s our model for this tutorial on how to get variety in your 3 month old baby photos… enjoy!
+Meet baby Aston, he just turned 3 months and he’s our model for this tutorial on how to get variety in your 3 month old baby pictures…enjoy!